lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 A common question I hear from users outside of US and Canada is when international bank syncing will be available.
 I've been getting lots of sign ups particularly from the Netherlands lately due to a tech influencer there mentioning Lunch Money in various places over the last few months.

 The first few mentions, I received many frustrated support tickets about the lack of bank syncing support.
-A few converted over to using CSV importing when I mentioned this was a viable option.
+A few converted to using CSV importing when I mentioned this was a viable option.

 Before the most recent mention, I changed the second step of our onboarding screen to include links and options if bank syncing isn't available: